Frequently Asked Questions

 Admissions criteria and cut-offs may change from year to year.
-The following cut-offs are currently used by the PT Admissions Committee to help determine which applicants were invited to an interview: overall GPA 3.0, GRE-analytic writing 3.5 and no C- or lower grades in prerequisite courses.
+The following cut-offs were recently used by the PT Admissions Committee to help determine which applicants were invited to an interview: overall GPA 3.0, GRE-analytic writing 3.5 and no C- or lower grades in prerequisite courses.

-3. Do my science courses meet the prerequisite requirements?
+3. Do my courses meet the prerequisite requirements?

 4. Can an on-line medical terminology course satisfy the prerequisite requirement?